Artistic talent is equally distributed across the globe.

 I have a question/comment/recommendation, can I contact you?

 Definitely!
 I’m very aware that, by virtue of my language and background, No Chambers is also a part of the Western media apparatus and is subject to the same pitfalls.
 Feel free to send constructive criticism, feature suggestions, and all other outreach to nochamberscontact@gmail.com.
-I’m not too social in the media sense, but you can also find me on Instagram and that other site.

 Photo Attribution: “opening doors” by Jeff, licensed under CC BY-ND 2.0 DEED